-Our 1 hour Donutting sessions are the perfect way to entertain both the Adult’s and the Children.
+Our 1 hour Donutting sessions are the perfect way to entertain both the Adults and the Kids!
 With no experience needed and just the attitude to have fun, everyone can enjoy Donutting!

-Something for the little ones now, Sledging.
-Located on our Junior Slope, Sledging offers the same thrill but for younger children between the age of 3-8 years.
+Perfect for the little ones, Sledging!
+Located on our Learner Slope, Sledging offers the same thrill but for younger children between the age of 3-8 years.

-Not wanting to leave anyone out – The Sledging and Donutting slopes are right next to each other.
+Not wanting to leave anyone out our Sledging and Donutting slopes are right next to each other.
 So if you have a family of differing age ranges, we’ve got your covered!

 No, it is not safe to have a child sit on a parents lap.
 You can however, hold onto each others donut whilst coming down.